Butera Knowless

 Knowless (born Jeanne d’Arc Ingabire Butera) is a Rwandan singer and a winner of Primus Guma Guma Super Star seasons 5 (PGGSS).
 Butera writes many of her own songs.
 Her songs touch on such themes as romantic relationships, societal issues and daily life.

 History

 Early years and background

-Jeanne d’Arc Ingabire Butera was born in Ruhango District, and is the wife of Ishimwe Clement.
-She is the only child of Jean-Marie Vianney Butera and Marie Claire Uyambaje, who are both deceased.
+Jeanne d’Arc Ingabire Butera was born in Ruhango District, the only child of Jean-Marie Vianney Butera and Marie Claire Uyambaje, who are both deceased.
 Her mother was the lead singer in a local Seventh-day Adventist church choir.
 Butera attended ESCAF primary school in Nyamirambo, APARUDE secondary school in Ruhango and APACE secondary school in Kigali with a focus on computer sciences and management.
 As a teenager she sang in the local choir.
 In 2012 she began to pursue a university degree at Kigali Institute of Science and Technology.
 In 2019, she graduated with an MBA at the Oklahoma Christian University.

-She is a mother of two girls named Or & Inzora Butera.
+She is married to Ishimwe Clement and is a mother of two girls named Or and Inzora Butera.